 +44 (0)20 7306 email@example.com

 Ben also has a reputation for dealing with complex, high value property litigation.
 He was instructed in the complex Manchester Ship Canal litigation (led by Michael Barnes QC and Janet Bignell QC).
-He has also been instructed in a complex and very high value mortgage possession case (led by Tom Grant QC), which is due for a 2-week trial in 2019.
+He was also been instructed in a complex and very high value mortgage possession case (led by Tom Grant QC), which included a successful multi-headed 2-day strike out application.

 Recent cases include:

 - S Franses Ltd v Cavendish Hotel (London) Ltd in the Supreme Court, concerning whether a landlord can rely upon ground (f) of the Landlord & Tenant Act 1954 where the proposed works have no commercial purpose other than to secure vacant possession from the tenant.

 - A part 8 trial concerning the effectiveness of a break notice